Usage Guide¶

 How exclusion works

-- Paths are relative to each provided root path
+- Exclusions are glob patterns evaluated relative to each provided root path

 Output Formats¶